cure53/DOMPurify/README.md

 #### Installation (`npm i`)

 We support `npm` officially.
 GitHub Actions workflow is configured to install dependencies using `npm`.
-When using deprecated version of `npm` we can not fully ensure the versions of installed dependencies which might lead to unanticipated problems.
+When using a deprecated version of `npm`, we cannot fully ensure the versions of installed dependencies, which might lead to unanticipated problems.

 #### Scripts

-We use ESLint as a pre-commit hook to ensure code consistency.
-Moreover, to ease formatting we use [prettier](https://github.com/prettier/prettier) while building the `/dist` assets happens through `rollup`.
+We use ESLint via `xo` as part of our pre-commit workflow to help ensure code consistency.
+In addition, we use [Prettier](https://github.com/prettier/prettier) for source and Markdown formatting, and `/dist` assets are built through `rollup`.

 These are our npm scripts:

-- `npm run dev` to start building while watching sources for changes
+- `npm run dev` to build the unminified UMD bundle while watching sources for changes
-- `npm run test` to run our test suite via jsdom and karma
+- `npm run test` to lint the sources, run tests through jsdom, and run Karma tests in Chrome
-  - `test:jsdom` to only run tests through jsdom
+  - `npm run test:jsdom` to only run tests through jsdom
-  - `test:karma` to only run tests through karma
+  - `npm run test:browser` to only run tests through Playwright
+  - `npm run test:ci` to run the CI test flow for jsdom and Karma/BrowserStack
+  - `npm run test:fuzz` to run a small fuzzer covering `sanitize()` and CONFIG
-- `npm run lint` to lint the sources using ESLint (via xo)
+- `npm run lint` to lint the sources using ESLint via xo
-- `npm run format` to format our sources using prettier to ease to pass ESLint
+- `npm run format` to format JavaScript/TypeScript and Markdown sources with Prettier
+  - `npm run format:js` to only format JavaScript/TypeScript sources
+  - `npm run format:md` to only format Markdown files
-- `npm run build` to build our distribution assets minified and unminified as a UMD module
+- `npm run build` to build type declarations and distribution bundles, then fix and clean up generated types
+  - `npm run build:types` to only emit TypeScript declaration files
+  - `npm run build:rollup` to build all Rollup bundles
-  - `npm run build:umd` to only build an unminified UMD module
+  - `npm run build:umd` to only build an unminified UMD bundle
-  - `npm run build:umd:min` to only build a minified UMD module
+  - `npm run build:umd:min` to only build a minified UMD bundle
+  - `npm run build:es` to only build the ES module bundle
+  - `npm run build:cjs` to only build the CommonJS bundle
+  - `npm run build:fix-types` to post-process generated type files
+  - `npm run build:cleanup` to clean up temporary generated type output
+- `npm run verify-typescript` to run the TypeScript verification script
+- `npm run commit-amend-build` to run the maintainer helper script for amending build output

 Note: all run scripts triggered via `npm run <script>`.